 Add your coin to ICO calendars and post in groups that talk about cryptocurrency on multiple platforms.
 These are all great ways to create a discussion around your upcoming ICO.

-• Any branding that may be needed by exchanges, including a logo
+- Any branding that exchanges, including a logo may need

-Make sure you follow all compliance standards, provide potential investors with the information that they need, and carry out general due diligence.
-There is much that goes into launching an ICO, but with the information you now have, you can begin carrying out the process.
+Make sure to follow all compliance standards, provide potential investors with the information they need, and carry out general due diligence.
+There is much that goes into an ICO, so ensure you do your own research and only launch your project when it is completely ready to go.

 Frequently asked questions